ramensoftware/windows-11-file-explorer-styling-guide/Themes/Tabless/README.md

 2. Scroll down to "Process Rules".
 3. In the "Process" box, type `explorer.exe`.
 4. In the "Effects" dropdown, select `Mica`.

+## Theme selection

+The theme is integrated into the mod, and can be simply selected from the mod's
+settings:

+* Open the Windows 11 File Explorer Styler mod in Windhawk.
+* Go to the "Settings" tab.
+* Select the theme and save the settings.

 ## Manual installation